You Need Love (Muddy Waters song)

-"You Need Love" is a song with lyrics written by American blues musician Willie Dixon.
-The instrumentation was first recorded by slide guitarist Earl Hooker with backing musicians.
-Chicago blues artist Muddy Waters later overdubbed vocals and Chess Records released it as a single in 1962.
+"You Need Love" is a song with lyrics written by the American blues musician Willie Dixon.
+The instrumentation was recorded first by slide guitarist Earl Hooker and backing musicians, then Chicago blues artist Muddy Waters overdubbed vocals, and Chess Records released it as a single in 1962.

 The song has since been covered by other artists, including the Small Faces, retitled "You Need Loving".
 Led Zeppelin subsequently adapted aspects from both renditions for their 1969 hit "Whole Lotta Love", which prompted Dixon to file a lawsuit against them in 1985, after his daughter heard it.

 Muddy Waters song

 Background

 Similar to his previous single, "You Shook Me", Muddy Waters dubbed his vocals onto a backing track, a formula also followed for "Little Brown Bird" and "Black Angel".
-In July 1962, Chess Records owner Leonard Chess contacted blues slide guitarist Earl Hooker to record additional tunes for a new record by Waters.
-However, Waters was on tour in Ohio, and during his absence, Hooker and the group cut three instrumental backing tracks.
-Besides Hooker and organist Big Moose Walker, there are different accounts of who provided the instrumental backing.
+Chess Records owner Leonard Chess contacted blues slide guitarist Earl Hooker to record tunes for a new record by Waters in July 1962.
+While Waters was away on tour in Ohio, Hooker and the group cut three instrumental backing tracks.
+There are different accounts of who the instrumentalists were, other than Hooker and organist Big Moose Walker.
 On October 12, 1962, Waters overdubbed his vocals.
 Of the three recordings cut that day, "Black Angel" remains unissued.

 The vocals are apparently derived from several earlier songs by Waters, such as "Rollin' Stone", "Still a Fool" and "She's Alright".
 The song is based on a guitar riff in the key of E minor.
 Marie Dixon, Willie Dixon's wife insists that the songs is specially about her: